Cancer Type – Throat

 In 2001, George Harrison was treated for lung cancer and brain tumor.
 Doctors believed the lung cancer was also a result of smoking excessively for years.
-He passed November 29, 2001 of complications from the new disease.
+He passed on November 29, 2001, of complications from the new disease.

 “Here comes the sun

 There is also the George Harrison Castine Barnett scholarship.

 We thank George for the years of music, the enlightenment, and hope your spirit always lives on.

 |Died||29 November 2001 (aged 58), Los Angeles, California, US|

 |Occupation(s)||Musician, singer, songwriter, music and film producer|